BelalMoustafa/Restaurant-Ordering-System/docs/team/Ziad_Marzouk.md

 - Provides dropdown options.
 - Includes item price for client-side preview only.

+Ziad Marzouk's responsibility:

+- Use these available items to build the user-facing dropdown.
+- Display item choices clearly in the form.

+Hassan's responsibility:

+- Ensure the backend does not trust this displayed price for the final total.

 Important:

 - The price in dropdown is not trusted for final total.